gobstones/gobstones-scripts/README.md

 npm publish --registry http://localhost:4567
 ```

-Once the verdaccio server is configured for the first time, you should be able to stop it and the re-run and publish using the `npm start verdaccio` command.
+Once the verdaccio server is configured for the first time, you should be able to stop it and then re-run and publish using the `npm start verdaccio` command.

 ## Contributing